marcpage/genweb/README.md

 ### %metadata_yaml% editor

-There is an editor in the works, but does not currently work yet.
+There is a web server editor.
 To run the editor:

 1. Add `webserver.yml` next to `genweb.yml`
 2. Execute `python3 -m genweb.webserver`
 3. Point your browser at [localhost:8000](http://localhost:8000)

-Here are the current features of the non-functional editor:
+Here are the current features of the editor:

 - The metadata type selector should change the appropriate fields shown in the editor for the chosen type
 - Clicking the 🔎 button next to the `Identifier` field will allow you to search and load existing metadata